-Directorships: AVI Limited, Nahana Communications Group (Pty) Ltd.
+Directorships: AVI Limited, Shandurwa (Pty) Ltd, ForAfrica NPC and Nahana Group

-Maserame was a Group Executive Director at Old Mutual Limited, where she led the company's marketing, public affairs, and sustainability function across 13 markets in Sub Sahara Africa.
-Prior to joining Old Mutual Limited, she worked for Coca-Cola Africa, Unilever, and Kellogg's.
+Maserame is a seasoned business professional with experience across various industries in Sub-Sahara Africa.
+Some of the multinationals she served include Old Mutual, Coca-Cola Africa, Unilever, and Kellogg's.
 Maserame was appointed to the AVI Board on 1 August 2023.